adsrmk/vitepress-latest/docs/en/guide/redis.md

 ::: warning
 You may get a 502: Bad Gateway error after activating Redis.
 This is usually caused because the Redis configuration is not yet correctly connected to the application server.
-This is easily solved by restarting your PHP container.
+This is easily solved by **restarting your PHP container**.
 In Advanced → Developer Tools, select the first Restart button under .PHP
 :::

 If all the previous steps have been performed correctly, you can check that the client has successfully connected to the server.
 Redis is now active.